-- Provides a mechanism under UNC whereby the collective User exposure to the costs of shipperless Supply Points is reduced. - Maximises the likelihood of a Deemed Supply Contract being in place where a Supply Point is shipperless but where gas is being offtaken or is capable of being offtaken - Incentivises the removal of Supply Meters from properties where the supply of gas is no longer required thereby reducing the likelihood of gas being offtaken without a Supply Contract. - Protects Shippers and Suppliers from the consequential risk of actions over which they have no control i.e. the consumers legal right to own and operate metering equipment and Transporters initiated activities
+- Provides a mechanism under UNC whereby the collective User exposure to the costs of shipperless Supply Points is reduced.
+This applies to a marginally lesser degree to Modification 0369A, as it exludes consumer owned meters. - Establishes the Deemed Supply Contract being in place where a Supply Point is shipperless but where gas is being offtaken and confirmed as such by the Transporter. - Some members consider these modifications incentivise the removal of meters from properties where the supply of gas is no longer required, thereby reducing the likelihood of gas being offtaken without a Supply Contract. - Modification 0369A protects Shippers and Suppliers from the consequential risk of actions over which they have limited control i.e. the consumers legal right to own and operate metering equipment and Transporters initiated activities. - Both modifications enable the accrual of benefits for sites being registered to those that are not registered.